highscrren-dotcom/paperhands/docs/functions/listenOrderFill.md

 Subscribes to broker-CONFIRMED order fill events with queued async processing.

-Post-verdict mirror of {@link listenSync}: fires ONLY after the onOrderSync gate resolved into the "confirmed" IBrokerOrderVerdict — the broker adapter acknowledged the order really executed/placed on the exchange.
+Post-verdict mirror of the order-sync gate: fires ONLY after that gate resolved into the "confirmed" IBrokerOrderVerdict — the broker adapter acknowledged the order really executed/placed on the exchange.
 A transient or terminal (OrderRejectedError) gate rejection does NOT fire here, and neither does a